 What Is CERT?
 Overview of CERT Secure Coding

-An estimated 82% of software vulnerabilities are caused by coding errors.
-For that reason, it is essential that you use a secure coding standard — like CERT— to ensure that your software is protected against potential security vulnerabilities.
+An estimated 82% of software vulnerabilities are caused by coding errors, which is why CERT secure coding is essential.
+For that reason, it is important that you use a secure coding standard — like CERT C— to ensure that your software is protected against potential security vulnerabilities.
 Here, we explain what is CERT and why CERT secure coding is important.

 CERT is a secure coding standard maintained by the Software Engineering Institute at Carnegie Mellon University.
 It supports commonly used programming languages such as C, C++, and Java.

 The standards are developed through a broad-based community effort by members of the software development and software security communities.

 The rules and recommendations target insecure coding practices and undefined behaviors that lead to security risks.

 The latest rules and recommendations are available on the secure coding standard's website and are also periodically published: C and C++ in 2016 and Java in 2011.

 CERT secure coding is important because although C, C++, and Java are flexible, high-performance languages, they are still vulnerable to security risks.
 As these languages are extensively used in many applications, it is vital that code is reviewed at all stages of development.

 The aim of the secure coding standard is to not only detect security risks with rules but also provide suggestions that can improve code quality with recommendations.